jontsai/github-streak/README.md

 - Recruiters and lame GitHub spiders will start contacting you
 - Profit

+### Catchup

+If the streak fails to run somehow, and your streak is broken, you can manually create a catchup commit as follows:

+- Make a trivial change to the `.streak` file
+- Commit the change
+- Amend the commit date: `git commit --amend --date="$(date -R)"`

 ## How to Contribute

 - Fork this repository